Top 10 NHL Throwback Jerseys

 When you talk about hockey jerseys, some people might get mad at you for even calling it a jersey.
 Hockey jerseys are often called sweaters.
 This is a call back to the time when hockey was played outdoors, and the jerseys that players wore were thick woolen sweaters used to keep warm.
 Today, hockey uniforms are made of thin polyester, and to some people that is enough to call them jerseys.
 However, hockey purists and people who like to show off their hockey lingo might still call them sweaters.
 Either way, you are talking about the same thing.

 Sometimes throwback hockey jerseys are really hard to find.
 Some jerseys are still worn today as alternates.
 These you can most likely find on the team website, on NHL.com, or on Fanatics sites.
 These jerseys are official and are sold just the same as any jersey.
 You can buy it with a player’s name, you can buy it blank, or you can customize it to have your name and whatever number you choose.
 Some throwbacks might be harder to find, but reseller sites like eBay and Mercari often carry them.
 You may have to pay a little bit more for these.

 How much does a throwback hockey jersey cost?

-Throwback hockey jerseys vary greatly in price depending which kind you want.
-If you are looking for a regular jersey that is currently worn by a team as an alternate or as a throwback jersey you will be able to find it for as cheap as $100 on a team website.
-These can get up to $150 or $200.
-If you want a more rare jersey it will cost you more, especially if it is Vintage, from the time when it was worn.
-Rare jerseys will be a few hundred, even a thousand, depending on its rarity.
+Throwback hockey jerseys vary greatly in price depending on which kind you want.
+If you are looking for a regular jersey that is currently worn by a team as an alternate or as a throwback jersey, you may be able to find it for as cheap as $100 on a team website.
+These can cost up to $150 or $200.
+If you want a more rare jersey, it will cost you more, especially if it is vintage, from the time when it was worn.
+Rare jerseys will be a few hundred dollars, even a thousand, depending on their rarity.